 Transactions never form data races with other transactions.
-However, there is no implied synchronization between transactions and nontransactional code, other than what may be implied by other aspects of the C++ specification.
-In particular, logically concurrent access to any location by transactional and nontransactional code is considered a data race (unless both accesses only read the location), and thus results in undefined behavior.
+However, there is no implied synchronization between transactions and non-transactional code, other than what may be implied by other aspects of the C++ specification.
+In particular, logically concurrent access to any location by transactional and non-transactional code is considered a data race (unless both accesses only read the location), and thus results in undefined behavior.

 An implementation must specify which kinds of operations are supported (permitted to occur) in the dynamic extent of a transaction.
-At a minimum, this must include: ordinary (non-atomic, non-volatile) reads and writes, ordinary (non-exceptional) control flow, calls to inline functions with reachable definitions, and calls to functions defined in the current compilation unit whose bodies would themselves be permissible inside an atomic block.
-Nested atomic blocks are also allowed: they behave as if the inner occurrence of the atomic keyword were elided.
-Exceptions are not allowed to escape transactions (including nested transactions): if executing an atomic block results in an exception that is not caught within the dynamic extent of the transaction, the behavior of the program is expected to be undefined.
-Similarly, the behavior of a program that executes an unsupported operation within the dynamic scope of a transaction is implementation defined, and we expect it to be commonly undefined or reported as an error.
+At a minimum, these must include: primitive arithmetic operations on scalar data types, ordinary (non-atomic, non-volatile) reads and writes, local control flow (including exceptions caught within the transaction), and calls to (a) inline functions with reachable definitions and functions defined in the current compilation unit, provided their bodies would be permissible inside an atomic block, and (b) standard library functions other than for threads, I/O, and atomics.
+The core challenge in providing this support is ensuring the correctness of allocation and deallocation within transactions.
+(These were not included in the minimal required set of operations in the initial version of this document.)
+Nested atomic blocks are also allowed: they behave as if the inner occurrence of atomic do were elided.
+Exceptions are not allowed to escape transactions (including nested transactions): if executing an atomic block results in an exception that is not caught within the dynamic extent of the transaction, the behavior of the program is undefined.
+The behavior of a program that executes an unsupported operation within the dynamic scope of a transaction is implementation-defined.